FeTiberga/ml-research-kills-alpha/README.md

 │
 ├── references                <- Data dictionaries, manuals, and all other explanatory materials.
 │
-├── reports                   <- Generated analysis as HTML, PDF, LaTeX, etc.
+├── reports                   <- Generated analysis for latex write-up.
+│   ├── sections              <- Sections of latex file
-│   └── figures               <- Generated graphics and figures to be used in reporting │
+│   └── figures               <- Generated graphics and figures to be used in latex file │
 ├── requirements.txt          <- The requirements file for reproducing the analysis environment │